wp-plugins/youtube-channel/readme.txt

 YouTube provide 320p videos if height of embeded video is set to 320 or more.
 If you use small YTC video size, 240p will be loaded instead.

+= There is two playlist checkboxes, how they works? =

+If you wish to use videos from playlist instead of videos from channel (display random videos, one or more videos, with all kind of settings) enable option `Use the playlist instead of channel`.
+If you wish to show only single embedded playlist block using IFRAME (HTML5), then enable option `Embed only standard playlist` and all other settings will be ignored.

+= What is a difference between `Fetch latest` and `Show ... videos`? =

+Value for `Fetch latest` says how many items will containt set of videos for choosing random video. value for `Show ... videos` says how many videos will be displayed in widget.

 == Changelog ==
+= 1.4.0 =
+* Added option to show preferred quantity of videos
+* Added option to embed classic playlist
+* For random video use channel or playlist
+* Fields for width and height converted to number with spinner
+* Added class to video title .ytc_title
+* Added class to video container: universal .ytc_video_container and selective (.ytc_video_first, .ytc_video_mid, .ytc_video_last)
+* Added routine to unique random video from channel if displayed more than one video

 = 1.3.3 =
 * Added Czech translation by Ladislav Drábek